-(photo Martin Livesey)
+(photo Martin Livesey) (photo Kate Green)

-Since then there have been four other conferences in Bristol (2014), Ipswich (2015), Manchester (2017) and Birmingham (2017).
+There have been five conferences in Brighton (2014), Bristol (2014), Ipswich (2015), Manchester (2017) and Birmingham (2017).
 The Birmingham conference had a specific youth focus and was called “Creative Minds – A Better Generation”.
-Creative Minds has had an active role in a number of other conferences and seminars.
+Each conference was organised by regional partners and regional teams of learning disabled artists and performers.
+Each event was hosted by learning disabled artists and performers.
+During this time Creative Minds had an active role in a number of other conferences and seminars.
 Additionally we have a team of learning disabled writers who review performances and exhibitions of work by disabled and non-disabled companies, artists and performers.